davidrichards/davidrichards.github.io/_posts/2016-5-22-but-you-gotta-know-it.markdown

 * Connects me to my work, my effort to results
 * Takes time and effort to learn

-I like his qualifier for this last part.
-It takes time and effort, but not a ridiculous amount of time and not a ridiculous amount of effort.
-By learning the materials, tools and environment well, we can be productive and effective building worthwhile things.
+I like his qualifier for this last part.  **It takes time and effort, but not a ridiculous amount of time and not a ridiculous amount of effort.**  By learning the materials, tools and environment well, we can be productive and effective building worthwhile things.

+And there's power when we slow down and focus on the fundamentals.
+We actually do have more precision and control.
+We actually get the thing we were after.
+Unlike my recent JavaScript fiasco.

 ## A Machine Learning Example